umrover/mrover-workspace/jetson/odrive_bridge/README.md

 </font>

 #### Calibrating The Odrive
-<font size="4"> Since the CalibrateState has not been tested, it must be done manually.
+<font size="4"> Calibration must be done manually.
 Once again ssh into the jetson and go to the .mrover folder
 and start running odrivetool. \
-`$ ssh mrover@10.1.0.1` \
+`$ ssh mrover@10.1.0.2` \
 `$ mrover` \
 `$ cd ~/.mrover` \
 `$ source build_env/bin/activate` \